Apostille USA

 How to Know if Your Document Needs Apostille

-If you are unsure whether a document requires apostille, ask the following questions:
+If you are unsure whether a document requires apostille, ask the following questions to determine which documents need apostille:

 • Will the document be used outside the United States?